 CHURP Projects

-Rent Control
+Building a DC Rent Control Database

 The burden of climate change is not evenly shared.
 People experiencing homelessness (PEH) tend to be more exposed and vulnerable to the impacts of climate change because they spend extended periods of time outdoors, have limited access to health care, protective equipment, or places to go with sufficient air filtration.
 PEH also have significantly higher rates of morbidity, mortality and reduced life expectancies even when compared to housed individuals living in poverty.
 Exposure to climate impacts can perpetuate these poor health, mortality, and life expectancy patterns.
 This analysis investigates exposure to climate impacts amongst PEH using 311 service request data to locate PEH in cities like New York, Texas, and California.
 We then use climate impact tracking datasets from NASA, NOAA, and the CDC to understand locational exposure to climate impacts including air pollution and extreme heat amongst PEH.
 We reach conclusions about regional practices that may contribute to their climate vulnerability and suggest reforms to improve health outcomes among this marginalized population.